-What types of businesses do you expect to keep offering coverage?
-What types will drop?
+What types of businesses do you expect to continue offering health insurance?
+What types are likely to drop?

 If I decide to offer health coverage, is there a minimum contribution that I am required to make?

-In Vermont in 2014, there is no minimum employer contribution requirement.
-However, in order to receive the federal small business tax credit, the employer must offer at least a 50% contribution to employee premiums.
-In addition, business owners will want to consider the impact on their employees.
-Because an offer of health coverage could prevent an employee from receiving tax credits that she could otherwise qualify for, an employee might be better off with no offer of coverage at all than she'd be with a small contribution from her employer.
+In Vermont, there is no minimum employer contribution requirement.
+However, in order to receive the federal small business tax credit, the employer must pay at least 50% of an employee’s premium.
+In this case, the employer is billed by the carrier and the employer collects the premium contributions from the employees and pays the insurance carrier in one payment.
+In addition, business owners will want to consider the impact on their employees since an offer of employer sponsored insurance could prevent an employee from receiving the individual premium tax credits that they could otherwise qualify for through Vermont Health Connect.

 What happens to my employees if I decide not to offer health coverage?

 If you decide not to offer health coverage, your employees and their families will be able to purchase coverage through Vermont Health Connect.
 If they need assistance, they can use our Vermont-based call center or get in touch with an Assister in your area.
 Employees in most Vermont households that use Vermont Health Connect and have incomes up to 400% of the Federal Poverty Level ($95,400 for a family of four for the 2015 plan year) will qualify for financial help to pay for their monthly premiums and/or out-of-pocket costs.
 These two forms of financial help are not available with employer-sponsored plans.

 If you have further questions, you can call Vermont Health Connect’s Call Center for more information at 1-855-899-9600.